atulcj/bootstrap-session-timeout/README.md

 Default: `true`

-If `true`, the plugin keeps pinging the `keepAliveUrl` for as long as the user is active.
+If `true`, the plugin keeps pinging the `keepAliveUrl` for as long as specified in `redirAfter`.
 The time between two pings is set by the `keepAliveInterval` option.
 If you have no server-side session timeout to worry about, feel free to set this one to `false` to prevent unnecessary network activity.

 **keepAliveInterval**